markbeee/IKEA_hydroponics_control/Readme.md

 ![BH1750FVI breadboard setup with ESP8266](/images/BH1750FVI.jpg)

-2. Temperature and humidity sensor Sensirion SHT21: Monitors the actual environment values of temperature and humidity.
+######Temperature and humidity sensor Sensirion SHT21######

+Monitors the actual environment values of temperature and humidity.
 Might be helpful if one of the values gets out of the comfort envelope for the plants.
 You can find an [example sketch and the library for SHT21 here](https://github.com/markbeee/SHT21).
 The sensor on a breakout board is available on Ebay, AliExpress etc.

 #### Firmware sketch for ESP8266 with web dashboard on adafruit.io